wlsf82/EngageSphere/docs/TestCases.md

 ## API

-When sending a POST request to the `/customers` endpoint:
+When sending a GET request to the `/customers` endpoint:

 - Successfully retrieves customers (e.g., checks for the 200 status code)
 - Paginates the customer list correctly